PDTenpas/pdtenpas.github.io/_posts/2019-09-01-metadata-issue-6.md

 [**Lessons from Stripe**](https://markmcgranaghan.com/lessons-from-stripe) \| [**Paul Graham @PaulG**](https://twitter.com/paulg)

 - **TL;DR:** Ambitious and tough problems often attract the strongest people, which in turn can actually make tough problems easier to solve than trivial ones.
-Stripe was also relentless in its recruiting efforts, turning recruiting steps around same-day and sometimes starting relationships years in advance.
+Stripe was also relentless in its recruiting efforts and optimism.

 [**Aligning Business Models to Markets**](https://kwokchain.com/2019/02/22/aligning-business-models-to-markets/) \| [**How It Actually Works**](https://www.howitactuallyworks.com/)